yogthos/config/README.md

 ## Usage

-The library will look for the `congig.edn` file on the classpath.
+The library will look for the `config.edn` file on the classpath.
 The contents of this file will be merged with the environment variables found in `System/getenv` and `System/getProperties`.

 Setting up multiple configurations is done by creating Leiningen profiles in `project.clj`.
 For example,